alx741/weechat-url-hinter-xdg/README.md

-# Weechat-url-hinter
+# Weechat-url-hinter-xdg

 Weechat url hinter is a plugin that open a url on weehcat buffer without touching mouse.

-This plugin is available in only Mac OSX.
+This fork of the plugin uses `xdg-open` so it can be used in GNU/Linux systems.

 # Requirement